Bluetooth LE-BG24

 • Make sure the make command line tool has been installed in the environment, or search and install make, configure the environment variables, and compile again.

-• The toolchain is integrated into the SDK, so you do not need to download the toolchain again.
+• The toolchain is already integrated into the SDK, so there is no need to download it again.

 1. Flash and erase: Click in the order shown below to perform the flash and erase operations.